Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

 We now have all tools to prove the main result.
-We will use the previous results to give a tower of increasingly connected square-zero extensions $A_{m+1}\to A_m$.
-In every step we will measure the difference between $L_{A/A_{m}}$ and $K$ using the maps defined in Lem. \ref{lem:epsilon_lift}.
-Using Rem. \ref{rem:gensit} we can construct a square-zero extension $A_{m+1} \to A_m$ correcting the defect in some degrees.
-In every step the degrees in which a defect still exists will be pushed up by $n+1$.
+Assuming that an inductive system of lifts of the obstruction theory exists, we will use the previous results to give a tower of increasingly connected square-zero extensions $A_{m+1}\to A_m$.
+In every step we will measure the difference between $L_{A/A_{m}}$ and $K$ using the maps defined in \fullref{lem:epsilon_lift}.
+In every step the degrees in which a defect still exists will be pushed up by a factor of 2.